What is impacted earwax?

 When should I call my healthcare provider?

-Call your healthcare provider if you have severe symptoms after your earwax removal, such as bleeding from your ears or significant ear pain.
+Call your healthcare provider if you have severe symptoms after your earwax removal, such as bleeding from your ears or major ear pain.

 Key points about impacted earwax